the-liat/belly-button-challenge/README.md

   - Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/Links to an external site. to plot the weekly washing frequency of the individual.
   - You will need to modify the example gauge code to account for values ranging from 0 through 9.
   - Update the chart whenever a new sample is selected.

+### References
+Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links to an external site.